canonical/k8s-snap/docs/src/howto/contribute.md

 ### Install the snap

-The snap can then be installed locally by using the ‘–dangerous’ option.
+The snap can then be installed locally by using the ‘--dangerous’ option.
 This is a safeguard to make sure the user is aware that the snap is not signed by the snap store, and is not confined: